-For the majority of the cases in Table 2 the integral length scale of the free-stream turbulence was chosen as $L = 0.06C_x$ in order to match the DNS [5].
-The turbulence intensity is defined as $Ti = \sqrt{\overline{u'i u'i}/3U_1^2}$, where U_1 is the inflow bulk velocity, and fluctuating quantities are obtained through the standard Reynolds decomposition, $f' = \overline{f} - f$.
-Ti at mid-pitch in a number of LES cases is compared to the DNS in Figure 2.
-It was found that $L = 0.06C_x$ resulted in a slower decay rate of Ti compared to the DNS.
+Influence of Free-Stream Turbulence Intensity on the Transition Mechanisms decomposition, $f' = \overline{f} - f$.
+Ti at midpitch in a number of LES cases is compared to the DNS in Fig. 2.
+It is found that $L = 0.06C_x$ results in a slower decay rate of Ti compared to the DNS.
 This may be due to differences in the definition of the integral length scale used by Zaki et al. [5] and that used in the synthetic turbulence method of Saad et al. [24], or due to differences in the energy spectra of the FST.